bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 ### Peg-in Process

-1. The presigning committee generates a multisig address to act as the custodian of the pegged funds.
+1. The attesting committee generates a multisig address to act as the custodian of the pegged funds.
 2. The peg-in user locks their BTC in the multisig after verifying the correctness of the smart contract.

 ### Peg-out Process